Volunteer Water Monitoring Program

-Coastal Carolina University’s Campus Volunteer Water Quality Monitoring Program is co-administered by Coastal Carolina University's Waccamaw RIVERKEEPER® and the Program of Winyah Rivers Foundation.
-The Waccamaw RIVERKEEPER is the field leader for this project and ensures that the data are relayed to CCU’s Building and Grounds staff for follow up on potential illicit discharges.
-The Environmental Quality Lab under the Waccamaw Watershed Academy provides technical support including provision of equipment, maintenance, supplies and training.
+Coastal Carolina University’s Campus Water Quality Monitoring Program is conducted by Coastal Carolina University's Engineering Science students as part of their ENGR 199/299 Capstone course.
+The is the field leader for this project and ensures that the data are relayed to CCU’s Building and Grounds staff for follow up on potential illicit discharges.
+The under the Waccamaw Watershed Academy provides technical support including provision of equipment, maintenance, supplies and training.

 The goal of CCU’s Campus Monitoring Program is to provide an assessment of water quality conditions in the stormwater ditches and retention ponds on campus, all of which eventually send waters off campus towards the Waccamaw River.
-Sampling is conducted every other week during the academic semesters.
+Sampling is conducted throughout the academic semesters.
 The data are being used to evaluate whether water quality is improving or degrading over time at some or all of the sites using a watershed approach.